Azmisov/sphinxcontrib-kissapi/README.rst

     dict, with the following values:

     - *package* (str): The package to be introspected and rendered.
 See the ``introspect`` config value for customizing introspection behavior.
-Provide a module here, not a string
+Provide the module name as a string.
     - *render* (callable): A callback with signature ``(mgr:RenderManager, pkg:PackageAPI)``.
 The second arg is the introspection results for the package, and you can use its API to examine the modules, classes, functions, variables, and information about them through there.
 The ``RenderManager`` instance has several methods to help you write reST